TanSA05/Twitter-Followers-Digraph/README.md

 * `circo graph.dot -Tpng -o graph.png`
 * `circo graph_small.dot -Tpng -o graph_small.png`

+The `.png` files will contain the digraph between nodes containing screen names of each user.
+Red nodes denote common followers between any two users.
+You may change the color or style of common nodes by editing the corresponding `dot` files.
+(In this case `graph.dot`)

 # Resources
 * http://www.ibm.com/developerworks/library/os-dataminingrubytwitter/#list11
 * Twitter REST API